IbalArrasyid/sosmed-data-structures/README.md

 ## Introduction

-This assignment aims to showcase your understanding and implementation skills in data structures, specifically linked lists.
-The assignment involves creating a social media platform data structure where users can be managed, packages can be defined, and relationships (subscriptions) between users and packages can be established.
+This assignment focuses on the development of a social media platform tailored for students at Telkom University.
+The platform introduces a free paid-subs system, allowing students to enjoy premium features without any financial burden.
+The data structures implemented include linked lists to manage user and package information, enabling efficient subscription management and user interaction.
 ![Diagram Final](https://github.com/IbalArrasyid/sosmed-data-structures/assets/107937107/aded87d9-1f37-4e5c-b3ed-6b030d765127)